 Appointment of the Performance Assurance Framework Administrator

 A person shall be appointed and engaged by the Gas Transporters, in accordance with this paragraph 6.1, to act as the PAFA.
-The initial term of appointment for the PAFA will be for [3] years, with the option to terminate the service following [1] year, such termination to be agreed by a unanimous vote by PAC Members.
+The initial term of appointment for the PAFA will be for [3] years, with the option to terminate the service following [1] year, such termination to be agreed by a unanimous vote by PAC Members and advised to the Gas Transporters [2] months in advance of the 1st anniversary of the contract commencement.

-The Gas Transporters shall:
+The Gas Transporters shall be obliged to:

 prepare arrangements and documentation for the a tender for the appointment of a PAFA;